-Some facts about the effectiveness of handwashing in combating illnesses and diseasesPosted by I Take Actions Admin in Calls for Action, 15 Oct 2021 07:49
+Some facts about the effectiveness of handwashing in combating illnesses and diseasesPosted by I Take Actions Admin in Campaigns, 15 Oct 2021 07:49

 Since 2008, the world has celebrated Global Handwashing Day annually on October 15 to promote handwashing with soap and water as an easy, effective, and affordable way to prevent disease and save lives, especially among children and youth.

 But how effective is handwashing in combating illnesses and diseases?

 - Washing hands with soap and water could reduce diarrheal and respiratory disease-associated deaths by up to 50% and 16%, respectively.

 - Researchers estimate that if everyone routinely washed their hands, at least one million deaths could be prevented yearly.

 - On average, you come into contact with 300 surfaces, exposing you to 840,000 germs every 30 minutes.

 - Most people in the world wash their hands for only up to six seconds?

 - The chances of communicable diseases being transferred by touch is 80%.